hacktoberfest-codex/Medicinal-Plant-Detection/README.md

 # Team-43 Tech Tenets
+## Switch to 'finalTake' branch to see the final project.
 <center><img src="https://github.com/ITER-SIH/Team-43/assets/108077898/9536dbdc-3314-4071-99e1-2a7a4f4edc90" style="height:250px; width:390px;"></center>

 # Project:Medicinal Plant Detection Using Machine Learning
 The project aims to develop a machine learning model for the identification and classification of medicinal plants from images and create a user-friendly web application to provide valuable information about these plants.